 Aline Zinni is a senior associate in the Digital Law practice.
-She advises clients on their Data Protection Law compliance programmes, and advises companies in Brazil and abroad on implementing e-commerce, privacy policies and internal policies concerning data protection,
+She advises clients on their Data Protection Law compliance programmes, and advises companies in Brazil and abroad on implementing e-commerce, privacy policies and internal policies concerning data protection, postgraduate course on Intellectual Property and New Businesses, from 2019 to 2020.

-Larissa Martins is an associate at the firm who specialises in intellectual property, digital law and data protection.
-In addition to her law degree, Larissa completed an intensive course on Data Protection at Fundação Getúlio Vargas Law (FGV Law), from September to December 2018.
+Larissa Martins is an associate at the firm, who specialises in intellectual property, digital law and data protection.
+In addition to her law degree, Larissa completed an intensive course on Data Protection at Fundação Getúlio Vargas Law (FGV Law), from September to December 2018 and a